 Today Collie is a modern thriving community of approximately 9500 residents.
 It’s large enough to offer all the services expected of a regional centre, but small enough to retain its country charm and hospitality – It is a warm and friendly community surrounded by forests, rivers and lakes.

-Collie offers excellent shopping facilities, with two supermarkets (Coles and Woolworths), Target Country, gift shops and lots of specialty stores.
+Collie offers excellent shopping facilities, with two supermarkets (Coles and Woolworths), Red Dot, gift shops and lots of specialty stores.
 Two medical practices and dental surgeries, allied health services including physiotherapist, chiropractors, podiatrist and Silver chain all support the modern Collie District Hospital.

 Sports enthusiasts are spoilt for choice, with many sporting clubs and associations based in Collie, including two golf courses with grass greens and a lawn tennis club.
 Roche Park Recreation Centre and the Police and Citizens Youth Centre provide indoor sports and social activities.